hojenkai/pound-poc/README.md

 # Pound Proof-Of-Concept

-This proof of concept validates that `Pound` (a linux proxy) is able to route http requests to different servers depending on the requested resource.
+This proof of concept validates that the linux proxy `Pound` is able to route http requests to different back ends depending on the requested resource.
+The application starts up 2 node services and one proxy whose configuration can be found in the `pound.cfg` file.

-## Setup
+## Run

 1. Install docker and docker-compose
 2. run `docker-compose build`